 Range | Strong | Poor | Great |

-Sony MDR-1000X Audio Test (Wireless)
+Sony MDR-1000X Audio Test (wireless)

-Sony MDR-1000X Audio Test (Wired)
+Sony MDR-1000X Audio Test (wired)

-Bose QuietComfort 35 Audio Test (Wireless)
+Bose QuietComfort 35 Audio Test (wireless)

-Bose QuietComfort 35 Audio Test (Wired)
+Bose QuietComfort 35 Audio Test (wired)

 In this case, the Sony MDR 1000x show the most noticeable changes between wired and wireless.
-Low bass is a bit higher when used wirelessly, and there's a roll off in the treble range that makes the MDR100x sound a bit more closed and less airy than when used wired.
+Low bass is a bit higher when used wirelessly, and there's a roll-off in the treble range that makes the MDR100x sound a bit more closed and less airy than when used wired.
 However, most Bluetooth headphones behave like the Bose QC35, with pretty much the same frequency response for both wired and wireless.

 To learn more about audio codecs, check our article SBC vs AptX: Which Bluetooth Codec is the best?

 Latency has a bigger impact on your listening/viewing experience when comparing wired vs. wireless headphones.
-Since a wired connection doesn't have the additional steps of encoding, transmitting, and decoding data packets, they have a near lag-less audio playback when compared to Bluetooth headphones or speakers.
+Since a wired connection doesn't have the additional steps of encoding, transmitting, and decoding data packets, they have a near lag-less audio playback compared to Bluetooth headphones or speakers.

 Plantronics BackBeat Pro 2 | Latency |